 First, debriefing your candidate helps you ensure you understand what they want better and how they felt about their interview and the company.
 You can use that info to prepare the next candidates you invite for an interview as you will know some of the objections or perceptions that may cause issues to the success of your process.

 Second, by understanding how they felt, you can be sure that you discover their potential objections to any part of the process they are in.
 This will give you insight on your pipeline.

-The questions a Hiring Manager asks in an interview will reveal what’s most important to them.
-Recruiters who debrief with candidates after interviews can learn what kind of questions the hiring manager asked, which will give recruiters some guidance in terms of the kinds of candidates they should be looking for.
+Third, from the interview, you want to understand more your Hiring Manager and what they ask in an interview as it will reveal what’s most important to them.
+Recruiters who debrief with candidates after interviews can learn what kind of questions the hiring manager asked, gain additional information on their approach to interviewing and what will help you match better candidates to the role, so that will give recruiters guidance in terms of the kind of candidates they should be looking for.

-Last but not least, debriefing can help recruiters to further strengthen the candidate-recruiter relationship.
-A great candidate-recruiter relationship can go a long way, and if the candidate doesn’t land this particular role, they may end up being perfect for another role down the road.
+Debriefing can help recruiters to further strengthen the candidate-recruiter relationship.
+A great candidate-recruiter relationship can go a long way, and if the candidate doesn’t land this particular role, they may end up being perfect for another role down the road, so they will remember your contact and impact in the process.
 It has to be an honest conversation.

 - Were you able to answer all of the interviewer’s questions well?

 - Was there any question you felt you didn’t get to address well?
 Can you explain what happened?